Latvian Riflemen Soviet Divisions: Separate units

 Latvian Riflemen name was given to its aviation squadron, which contained 10 planes.
 This squadron belonged to 1st Air Army, 303rd Division, 18th Guard Aviation Regiment, and joined in battles for Briańsk, Western Front (Soviet Union) and 3rd Belorussian Front.
 Also the Latvian Riflemen name was given to a column (10 tanks T-34).
 On August 16, 1942, they formed a Latvian Separate Reserve Riflemen Regiment in the Gorokhovets region as 246th Tank Brigade.
 This tank unit joined in the Battle of Stalingrad, Ilovla, and the Prague Offensive.
 1st Latvian Bomber Aviation Regiment was founded September 1943.
 Until July 12, 1943, it was the 24th Latvian Aviation Squadron.
 This Regiment supported the XXIV Latvian Territorial Corps.
-1st Latvian Bomber Regiment contained 3 squadrons and assigned reserve units.
+The 1st Latvian Bomber Regiment contained 3 squadrons and assigned reserve units.
 Their commander was Regiment Commander K. Kirss, an Estonian.
 On September 28, 1943, the regiment joined the Northwestern Front, 6th Air Army, 242nd Bomber Division.
 Later the regiment was attached to other air force units, with a greater part in night bombing.
 The Latvian Air Regiment joined greatly the operations in the Baltic region.
-On August 9, 1944, the regiment transferred to 1st Rēzekne Latvian Night Bomber Aviation Regiment.
+On August 9, 1944, the regiment transferred to 1st Rēzekne Latvian Night Bomber Aviation Regiment, the name of which came for the massive bombardment of Rēzekne in the spring preceding the Battle of Rēzekne executed by the regiment.
 Later (October 1, 1945) it transferred to 322nd Rēzekne Latvian Night Bomber Aviation Regiment.
 Battle orders to the regiment also included the Courland Pocket.
 Overall they flew 6,475 combat missions.